dbindel/cs6210-f16/web/syllabus.md

 ### Homework

-There will be ten one-week homeworks, typically assigned Friday and due the following Friday.
+There will be twelve one-week homeworks, typically assigned Friday and due the following Friday.
 These problems will involve a mix of proofs and computations done in MATLAB.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores